bitsofether/erc20-onboarding/README.md

 * Admin address
 * Deployer seed and address

 Use `oz accounts` to list accounts, where the seed is fetched from `secrets.json`, and use `oz balance` to check deployer account balance.
+Copy the `secrets.json.example` file to `secrets.json` and fill in the mnemonic using `npx mnemonics` to generate, or any other valid method.

 ```bash
 oz add IXOToken